owlchester/kanka-docs/docs/source/entities/families/family-trees.md

 * Children need exactly two parents.
 * Sometimes there is extra spacing between branches.
 * Family members are loaded to speed up setting a founder, but a character's relations aren't.
+* A user who can edit a family can edit its family tree.
+If there are character nodes that aren't visible to the user, those private nodes will be deleted when the user saves the tree.